20231116-DSC00281.jpg

 Rain’s wildfire intelligence system builds a strategy that considers subsequent responding aircraft, incorporating their resources and arrival times into an optimal suppression strategy.
 Ground crews ensure complete fire suppression.

-“The paradox of wildfire today is that we need much more low intensity, healthy fire and less high intensity, damaging fire.
-Rain succeeds for both of these goals by making it easier to control damaging fires in new ways, and also by helping us advance low intensity fire when and where we need it.
-Rain has a unique vision and role in our fire future.
+We need much more low intensity, healthy fire and less high intensity, damaging fire.
+Rain succeeds for both of these goals by making it easier to control damaging fires in new ways, and by helping us advance low intensity fire when and where we need it.

 Updates